MarkelCA/MarkelCA/README.md

    ### About Me:
 </div>

-- 🎂 I'm 20 years old .
+- 🎂 I'm 21 years old .

 - 🎓 **I’ve studied** a Certificate of Higher Education on **Web Development Application**.

-- 👨🏻‍💻 I'm currently working for [Bikuma Global Services](https://www.bikuma.com/) as Backend Developer specialized in Drupal. 💧
+- 👨🏻‍💻 I'm currently working for [Bikuma Global Services](https://www.bikuma.com/) as Backend Developer specialized in Wordpress and Drupal.

-- 📚 Soon **I will be studying** Certificate of Higher Education on **Mobile Development Application**.
+- 📚 **I'm stydying** Certificate of Higher Education on **Mobile Development Application**.

 - ⚛️ I’m currently learning React.